 Courses in Mathematics

-The Mathematics Placement Test (MPT) is a tool used to determine the first mathematics course for students entering the University of Scranton.
-The test is usually administered during one of the oreintation sessions.
+The Mathematics Placement Test (ALEKS) is a tool used to determine the first mathematics course for students entering the University of Scranton.
 All entering students without an approved mathematics transfer credit are required to take the test.
-Adhering to the MPT placement recommendations is stronlgy advised to assure the most optimal path to fulfill a student's major requirements.
-Additionally, many mathematics courses have prerequisites utilizing the MPT scores (see the University Undergraduate Catalog).
+Adhering to the ALEKS placement recommendations is strongly advised to assure the most optimal path to fulfill a student's major requirements.
+Additionally, many mathematics courses have prerequisites utilizing the ALEKS score (see the University Undergraduate Catalog).
 Students not meeting a course prerequisite will not be able to register for that course.
-Any questions related to the mathematics placement process should be directed to one of the MPT coordinators: Dr. Jasinski or Dr. Plotka.
+Any questions related to the mathematics placement process should be directed to one of the mathematics placement coordinators: Dr. Jasinski or Dr. Plotka.

 Courses for Majors